2018-2019 Undergraduate Catalog [ARCHIVED BULLETIN]

 Engineering Technology Programs

 Engineering technology prepares students for careers that are stimulating and rewarding.
-Graduates find themselves well prepared for upward mobility as members of professional technological design teams in their chosen fields of architectural, audio, computer, electronic, electromechanical, or mechanical engineering technology, or in an individually designed contract major in engineering technology.
+Graduates find themselves well prepared for upward mobility as members of professional technological design teams in their chosen fields of architectural, audio, computer and electronic, electronic, or electromechanical engineering technology, or in an individually designed contract major in engineering technology.
 The engineering technologist’s preparation includes a strong background in mathematics, basic science, communication skills, fundamentals of the discipline, and practical, hands-on skills.
 This substantial readiness allows interface with an architect or engineer preparing a design as well as supervision of the draftsperson or technician implementing the design.

-The strong elective component of the baccalaureate programs in Architectural, Audio, Computer, Electronic, Electromechanical, and Mechanical Engineering Technology allows preparation for a diversity of career goals, including graduate study.
+The strong elective component of the baccalaureate programs in Architectural, Audio, Computer and Electronic, Electronic, or Electromechanical Engineering Technology allows preparation for a diversity of career goals, including graduate study.
 Many students take additional technical courses to supplement their elective requirements, while others take courses in business, science, mathematics, engineering, fine arts, or education.
 The contract major option allows students to prepare for specialized careers in technology, management, and teaching, or for graduate study.

 Technology itself is changing and changing our world at a rate unprecedented in the history of humankind.
 Opportunities for an engineering technology graduate who enjoys a hands-on approach and has an intellectual curiosity about how things work are virtually limitless.